niallmeagher/SoftwareProject2/README.md

     - for each direction, if the adjacent tile holds an enemy token, it checks the next tile along that line for an enemy token, until it reaches the end of the "string" of enemy tokens
         - if the sequence-ending tile holds a friendly token, then the enemy tokens are enclosed and the move is valid
         - if the sequence-ending tile is empty or the edge of the board is reached, then that move is invalid.
     - Once a move has been validated in at least one direction, the program checks validity in each individual direction.
-For each direction the move is valid in, the program stars back at the origin and traces along that line again, this time turning over all enemy tokens to friendly tokens until the enclosing friendly token is reached.
+For each direction the move is valid in, the program starts back at the origin and traces along that line again, this time turning over all enemy tokens to friendly tokens and adjusting the score until the enclosing friendly token is reached.
+    - Once both players have to pass their turn consecutively or one player's score reaches zero, the game ends and a report giving the date, time, and score is appended to to a .txt file.